tsubaki/AnimatorLikeAnimatoin/README.md

 This style use a animation contorller and some overrideanimationcontroller. it is useful for mass production characters. but Not suitable for customization of each character.

+At first, you create a template animation controller. it can idle, run. and you can override animation clip for each characters. perhaps you can set automatically by naming rule. if you write editor extensions.

 ![style2](img/style2_2.jpg)